GloriusGroup/gpuma/README.md

 ## CLI Usage (Config-Driven)

-The CLI is provided via the command `uma-geom-opt`.
+The CLI is provided via the command `gpuma`.
 For best results, create a config file (JSON or YAML) and reference it in all CLI calls.

 **Example config file (JSON):**